rohithegde/rohithegde.github.com/_posts/2026-04-25-one-ci-to-rule-them-a-guide-for-pragmatic-pipelines.md

 !["App CI pipeline starter kit"](/assets/images/ci-pipeline/app-ci-starter.drawio.png "App CI pipeline  starter kit")

 This is an absolute basic CI pipeline.
-Ok not as basic as some of the answers I got while taking interviews.
-There are some startups whose pipeline consists of just linting and building images since their main priority is to ship software asap.
+Ok not as basic as some of the answers I got while conducting interviews.
+There are some startups whose pipeline consists of just building images since their main priority is to ship software asap.
 Everything else takes a backseat.

 But I recommend having atleast a security scan and a license scan.
 This will safeguard the app from a security and legal lens.
 Also cost.
 There are [cases](https://www.reddit.com/r/googlecloud/comments/1reqtvi/82000_in_48_hours_from_stolen_gemini_api_key_my/){:target="\_blank" rel="nofollow"} out there where startups have gone bankrupt due to leaked API keys.